Nesquiko/Latticeum/dp1/LatticeFold Presentation.md

 I have two witnesses $w_1$ and $w_2$ for some relation, to which I also compute commitments $c_1$ and $c_2$.
 Then after folding them returns a $w_{fd}$ and $c_{fd}$ (and a proof $\pi_{fd}$).
-Then folding verifier only nneds to check the commitments and the proof, thus reducing check of two witnesses
+Then folding verifier only needs to check the commitments and the proof, thus reducing check of two witnesses
 $w_1$ and $w_2$ to one.
 To prove a chain of computation, fold previous $c_{fd}$ with the new commitment and at the end there will be one commitment.
 But there is problem with authenticity, how to know that commitments were folded in order and correctly...